danielsuo/Crypto.jl/README.md

 A library that wraps OpenSSL (libcrypto), but also has pure Julia implementations for reference (not recommended)

 # To do
+- Reflect Julia standard packages e.g., only one module / package
 - Implement ECDSA signing / authentication
 - Add libssl and libcrypto bindings
 - Test and examples